joelkarn/simplified-jukemir/README.md

 This repository contains code is for extracting JukeMIR features in a simplified way on your server.

+It generates a (4800, 1) vector for a 23.77s audio clip.
+The script will automatically cut or pad the waveform to this length.

+It requires a single GPU with 12GB memory.

 ## Change Logs

 - I remove files unrelated to the feature extraction, making the code that can be easily embedded into your own projects.